nikolasalim/SnappetChallenge.UI/README.md

 # Questions

-* What approaches did you use when completing the test?
+* What approaches did you use when completing the challenge?
 Do you use any CSS methodologies or techniques to help this approach?
-* If you had more time to spend on the test, what would you like to add to your solution?
+* If you had more time to spend on the challenge, what would you like to add to your solution?
-* What browsers should your test work in?
-What will happen if we test it in older browsers like IE10/11?
+* What browsers should your solution work in?
+What will happen if we test it in older browsers?
 * What's your favourite programming language?
 Why?

 Thanks for your time, we look forward to hearing from you!